csebooks/artificial-intelligence/content.en/iii-knowledge-reasoning-and-planning/_index.md

 An algorithm for hierarchical planning with approximate angelic descriptions is shown in Figure 11.8.
 For simplicity, we have kept to the same overall scheme used previously in Figure 11.5, that is, a breadth-first search in the space of refinements.
 As just explained, the algorithm can detect plans that will and won’t work by checking the intersections of the opti- mistic and pessimistic reachable sets with the goal.
 (The details of how to compute the reach- able sets of a plan, given approximate descriptions of each step, are covered in Exercise 11.5.)
 When a workable abstract plan is found, the algorithm _decomposes_ the original problem into subproblems, one for each step of the plan.
 The initial state and goal for each subproblem are obtained by regressing a guaranteed-reachable goal state through the action schemas for each step of the plan.
 (See Section 10.2.2 for a discussion of how regression works.)
 Fig- ure 11.6(b) illustrates the basic idea: the right-hand circled state is the guaranteed-reachable goal state, and the left-hand circled state is the intermediate goal obtained by regressing the

-414 Chapter 11.
-Planning and Acting in the Real World

 **function** ANGELIC-SEARCH(problem ,hierarchy , initialPlan ) **returns** solution or fail